wf-rubai/CSE299_project/readme.md

 ```

-* need to change the puiblic ip of ngrok in the webPage file without the http part
+* Need to change the puiblic ip of `ngrok` in the `webPage` file without the http part